code-muni/eMark/CONTRIBUTING.md

 ## Guidelines
 - Keep your reports clear and concise.
 - Check existing issues before creating a new one to avoid duplicates.
-- Your contributions will be reviewed and considered by the ValiSign team.
+- Your contributions will be reviewed and considered by the eMark team.

 ---

-Thank you for helping make eInkSign better! ❤️
+Thank you for helping make eMark better! ❤️